-1- In relation to economic and financial information, responsibility for supervising the process of preparation and integrity of the financial information of the Company and, where appropriate, its Group, ensuring that regulatory requirements are respected, the consolidation group is adequately defined, and the applicable accounting principles and methods are correctly applied.

-In addition, it must report to the Board in advance on economic and financial information that the Company must disclose and send to the market supervisory bodies.
-Following the recommendations of the Unified Good Governance Code, the Committee must ensure that any interim financial statements are prepared using the same accounting methods as annual financial statements and, where it sees fit, it may ask the external auditor to conduct a limited review.

-2- In relation to internal control and risk management systems, the internal audit function has been given responsibility for ensuring the sound functioning of the internal reporting and control systems; the Audit Committee has been assigned the functions of monitoring the independence and efficacy of the internal audit function; supervising and controlling the process of selection, appointment, reappointment and removal of the head of the internal audit function, as well as its action plans; supervising and controlling the resources allocated to the internal audit function, including its budget; receiving periodic information on its activities; and verifying that senior management is acting on the conclusions and recommendations in its reports.
+- 1.- In relation to economic and financial information, responsibility for supervising the process of preparation and integrity of the financial information of the Company and, where appropriate, its Group, ensuring that legislative requirements are taken into account, the consolidated group is adequately defined, and the applicable accounting principles and methods are correctly applied. - In addition, the need to review and report to the Board in advance on economic and financial information that the Company must disclose and send to the market supervisory bodies has been established.
+Following the recommendations of the Unified Good Governance Code, the Committee must ensure that any interim financial statements are prepared using the same accounting methods as annual financial statements and, where it sees fit, it may ask the external auditor to conduct a limited review. - 2.- In relation to internal control and risk management systems, the internal audit function has been given responsibility for ensuring the sound functioning of the internal reporting and control systems; the Audit Committee has been assigned the functions of monitoring the independence and efficacy of the internal audit function; supervising and controlling the process of selection, appointment, reappointment and removal of the head of the internal audit function, as well as its action plans; supervising and controlling the resources allocated to the internal audit function, including its budget; receiving periodic information on its activities; and verifying that senior management of the Company and of Red Eléctrica de España, S.A.
+Sole-Shareholder Company is acting on the conclusions and recommendations in its reports.